drjchris/basic-nvim/README.md

 # Minimalist Neovim Configuration

-A lightweight, fast, and uncluttered Neovim setup using **vim-plug** and a carefully curated set of essential plugins.
+A lightweight, fast, and uncluttered Neovim setup using **vim-plug** and as few plugins as possible.

-This configuration is designed for writing, research, note-taking, and general development, with a clean UI and sensible defaults.
+This configuration is designed for Quarto writing, research, note-taking, and basic development.

-The instructions are mainly for Arch Linux (btw), but I'm pretty sure they will work on other distros (and Macs) with a few changed.
+The instructions are mainly for Arch Linux (btw), but I'm pretty sure they will work on other distros (and Macs) with a few changes.

 For Windows users there is one extra step - Delete Windows and install Linux.